Von Miller: 2012

-2013 season
+2013

 In July 2013, ESPN reported that Miller had been suspended four games for violating league policy, pending appeal.
 He tweeted that he did "nothing wrong".
 In August 2013, he lost the appeal and was suspended for six games.
 The six-game suspension arose after the NFL learned that he attempted to cheat a drug test.
 He became eligible to play on October 20, 2013, when the Broncos played the Indianapolis Colts.
-On November 24, in a loss to the New England Patriots, he recovered a Stevan Ridley fumble and took it 60 yards for a touchdown.
+On November 24, in a loss to the Patriots, he recovered a Stevan Ridley fumble and took it 60 yards for a touchdown.
 It was the second touchdown of his career.
-He did fairly well upon his return, but his season was ended prematurely when he suffered an anterior cruciate ligament injury (ACL) on December 22, 2013, during a win on the road at the Houston Texans.
+He did fairly well upon his return, but his season was ended prematurely when he suffered a torn anterior cruciate ligament (ACL) in his right knee on December 22, 2013, during a win on the road at the Houston Texans.

 Without Miller, the Broncos reached Super Bowl XLVIII, but lost 43–8 to the Seattle Seahawks.
 He was ranked 76th by his fellow players on the NFL Top 100 Players of 2014.

-2014 season
+2014

 After recovering from his ACL injury, Miller returned for his fourth season with the Broncos.
 Miller earned AFC Defensive Player of the Month for October.
 He recorded 14 sacks, 59 tackles, and a forced fumble.
-In the Divisional Round of the playoffs against the Indianapolis Colts, he had six total tackles and one quarterback hit in the 24–13 loss.
+In the Divisional Round of the playoffs against the Colts, he had six total tackles and one quarterback hit in the 24–13 loss.
 He earned a Pro Bowl nomination for his 2014 season.
 He was ranked 33rd by his fellow players on the NFL Top 100 Players of 2015.

-2015 season
+2015

 On September 17, 2015, Miller became the third-fastest player in NFL history to reach 50 career sacks (58 games).
 The only ones to get there faster than him were Reggie White (40 games) and Derrick Thomas (54).
 Overall, in the 2015 season, Miller finished with 11 sacks, 35 total tackles, 32 quarterback hits, one pass defended, and four forced fumbles.

-In the Divisional Round against the Pittsburgh Steelers, he had two total tackles in the 23–16 victory.
-During the AFC Championship against the New England Patriots, Miller sacked Tom Brady 2 1/2 times, breaking a Broncos single-game playoff record and also had an interception in the second quarter of the game.
+In the Divisional Round against the Steelers, he had two total tackles in the 23–16 victory.
+During the AFC Championship against the Patriots, Miller sacked Tom Brady 2 1/2 times, breaking a Broncos single-game playoff record and also had an interception in the second quarter of the game.